 Spot another interesting structure from the past here; beehive-shaped kilns used previously to create charcoal from mangrove wood, a practice that has been banned by the Indonesian government.

 Tanjung Pinang itself, is also the largest town in Bintan and the capital of the Riau Islands.

 The vast growth of tourism in Bintan is partly attributed to the openness of locals, who are friendly and welcoming.
-For travelers, the traditional market is a prime spot for meeting people from all walks from life, as well as taste local delicacies.
+For travellers, the traditional market is a prime spot for meeting people from all walks from life, as well as taste local delicacies.
 The traditional morning market in Tanjung Pinang opens from morning till early afternoon.
 Here, one can shop for various commodities, from fresh fruits to spices to dried seafood, such as the island’s signature salted fish or ikan bilis.

 Craft lovers can head to Kijang, a town in the south region, famed for its art and souvenirs made out of seashells, fishbone, gong gong shells, and recycled material such as newspapers.
 Can’t resist a shopping spree or two?
 Head to the island’s shopping malls, such as Plaza Lagoi in Bintan Resorts and Tanjung Pinang City Center.
-The former welcomes locals and tourists alike with a range of dining options and attractions such as the newly opened trick-eye museum, Rumah Imagi, and Lagoi Bay Lantern Park.
+The former welcomes locals and tourists alike with a range of dining options and attractions such as the newly opened trick-eye museum, Rumah Imaji, and Lagoi Bay Lantern Park.

 When night falls, the island comes alive with activities spanning nightlife, supper, and more.
 If hunger pangs hit, head to Rimba Jaya and Akau Potong Lembu for a feast at the night markets also frequent by natives who flock over for delectable and affordable bites.
 Feeling adventurous?
 Embark on a Mangrove Fireflies Discovery tour over at Bintan Resorts.